 Though there were sometimes as many as twenty guests for lunch, K was actually rather shy.
-Once, when a great number had
+Once, when a great number had come, I heard him enquiring: Who are all those people?
+He would approach the crowd unseen, modestly stepping out from behind a screen and inviting the guests with Madame est servie.

 14 Alan Hooker was the founding owner of the famous Ranch House Restaurant in Ojai.
 His association with K began in 1949 and he was a trustee of KFA until 1989.
 On K's suggestion, he wrote what is said to be the first vegetarian cookbook in the US; it became a best-seller and is still in print.
 He died in 1993 at the age of 90.
-His wife, Helen Hooker, was also a trustee of KFA.
-She died in 2000 at the age of 97.
+His wife, Helen Hooker, died several years later.